dzek69/react-native-voice-oop/tutorials/A3-Events.md

 1. `error` - usually there is few seconds gap between `end` and `error`.

 ### In case of `stop`ping recognition in the middle:
+> Stopping means just forcing recognizer to think that nothing is being said anymore.

 - If something was recognized before stopping - events will be the same as in success case.
 - If nothing was recognized before stopping - events will be the same as in error.

 ### In case of `cancel`ling recognition in the middle:
+> Cancelling means ignoring everything - stopping in the middle with no ending events being sent.

-- If something was recognized before stopping - events will be the same as in success case, but `end` and `results` will never be triggered.
+- If something was recognized before cancelling - events will be the same as in success case, but `end` and `results` will never be triggered.
-- If nothing was recognized before stopping - only `start` event will be triggered.
+- If nothing was recognized before cancelling - only `start` event will be triggered.